 \subsection{OriStitch hinges function in a broad range of materials.}

 One of the core advantages of embroidery is that the additive textile manufacturing method allows it to work on a range of off-the-shelf textiles.
-We evaluated whether and how OriStitch' hinges are influenced by material variations.
-We applied a simple stitch pattern consisting to each sample.
+We evaluated whether and how OriStitch's hinges are influenced by material variations.
+We applied a simple stitch pattern to each sample.